...

 Because you are known as a minority shareholder, the value of your business would have to be reduced.
 This is because your interest is not marketable as the business as a whole would be.
 If your ownership percentage is measured in shares of stock, you cannot just go out into the marketplace and sell privately held shares of stock in a relatively small company.

 On the other hand, suppose that you own 75% of a company as a shareholder.
 This changes the equation dramatically.
 The reason is that in Texas, a minority shareholder in a company does not possess many rights.
-As someone that owns 75% of the shares in a company, you own a controlling interest in the company, and a percentage would not reduce the value of your business in that situation.
+As someone who owns 75% of the shares in a company, you own a controlling interest in the company, and a percentage would not reduce the value of your business in that situation.

 Often, owning a minority interest reduces your share of the overall business by a certain percentage for marketability purposes.
 The hit the value takes over your only owning a minority share of the stock in the company.